Coordinated Street Furniture Program

 STREET FURNITURE BY THE NUMBERS

-There are eight automatic, self-cleaning, and accessible public toilets in the program.
+There are seven automatic, self-cleaning, and accessible public toilets in the program.
 You can find them:

 - across from Faneuil Hall on Congress Street